tanmatt/QuoteOfTheDay/README.md

 - Mon Jan 15 15:32:43 2024 | Of course, to have money is just great because you can do what you think is important to you.
 I always was a rich person because money's not related to happiness. - Paulo Coelho
 - Mon Jan 15 15:33:01 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau
 - Mon Jan 15 15:34:12 2024 | No man should marry until he has studied anatomy and dissected at least one woman. - Honore de Balzac
+- Tue Jan 16 07:00:07 2024 | I'd rather be hated for who I am, than loved for who I am not. - Kurt Cobain